Implicit Surface Reconstruction with a Curl-free Radial Basis Function Partition of Unity Method: Results

 In all of the tests, we use either exact interpolation or its regularized version to approximate the potentials $s$ (cf.\ \eqref{eq:curlfree_icf_pum}).
 We found that both of these procedures result in better reconstructions of the zero-level surface than the mean-shift version (cf.\ \eqref{eq:curlfree_mcf_pum}).
-Additionally, we use the curf-free PHS kernels generated from the $\phi_{\ell}(r) = (-1)^{\ell+1}r^{2\ell+1}$ since the point clouds are in $\mathbb{R}^3$.
+Additionally, we use the \refone{curl-free} PHS kernels generated from the $\phi_{\ell}(r) = (-1)^{\ell+1}r^{2\ell+1}$ since the point clouds are in $\mathbb{R}^3$.
 As discussed previously, the order $\ell$ controls the smoothness of the kernels.

 All results were obtained from a MATLAB implementation of the CFPU method.
 Additionally, we used the MATLAB isosurface function to extract the zero-level set for the surfaces based on a sufficiently dense sampling on a uniform 3D grid surrounding the point cloud.
+The code is freely available from the CFPU GitHub repository~\cite{cfpusoftware}, including MEX interfaces to the MeshLab functions (VCGLib library) used determining the patch centers and normals.
+All the CFPU results presented below can be reproduced from the code and data in the repository.